Do you prefer JavaScript or TypeScript?

 const [count, setCount] = createSignal(props.initial);

-return <button onClick={() => setCount((c) => c + 1)}>{count()}</button>;
+<button onClick={() => setCount((prev) => prev + 1)}>{count()}</button>

 };

-<InitCounter initial={5} />; // good
+<InitCounter initial={5} />;

-import { JSX, ParentComponent, ParentProps } from "solid-js";
+import { ParentComponent } from "solid-js";

 const CustomCounter: ParentComponent = (props) => {